softwerkskammer/Agora/INSTALL.md

 Be sure to have node started with either an ENV like ```NODE_ICU_DATA="$(pwd)/node_modules/full-icu"``` or a startup parameter like ```--icu-data-dir=./node_modules/full-icu```

-If you use the run scripts in WebStorm it should be save (for most)
+If you use the run scripts inside WebStorm it is save (they set the parameter where needed).

 #### Mailserver settings
 if you want to be able to send mails, you need to configure the mail sender.
 One way to achieve a running configuration